SqORAM: Read-Optimized Sequential Write-Only Oblivious RAM: Related Work

-{\bf Tree-based ORAM.~} In contrast to de-amortized ORAM constructions, tree-based ORAMs are naturally un-amortized (the worst-case query cost is equal to the average cost).
-A tree-based ORAM organizes the data as a binary (or ternary) tree.
-Each node of the tree is a bucket which can contain multiple blocks.
-Usually a block is randomly mapped to a leaf in the tree.
-The ORAMs maintain the following invariant: a block mapped to a leaf resides in any one of the buckets on the path from the root to the leaf to which the block is mapped.
-The position map which maps blocks to leaves is either stored on the client ($\order{N}$ client storage) or recursively on the server for $\order{1}$ client side storage at the cost of $\order{log^{2}N}$ increase in communication complexity.

-To access a particular block, a client downloads all the buckets (or one element from each bucket) along the path from the root to the leaf to which the block is mapped.
-Once the block has been read, it is remapped to a new leaf and {\em evicted} back to the tree.
-Various eviction procedures have been proposed \cite{circuitoram,pathoram,ringoram,binarytreeoram,clporam} optimizing either bandwidth or the number of round trips or both.

-{\bf Write-only ORAM} Li {\it et al.}~\cite{li_write_only} proposed the first write-only ORAM scheme with an amortized write complexity of $\order{B \times \log{N}}$ where $B$ is the block size of the ORAM and $N$ is the number of blocks in the ORAM.
-Read complexity is $\order{N}$ without $\order{N}$ local storage.
+\citet{li_write_only} proposed the first write-only ORAM scheme with an amortized write complexity of $\O(B \times \log{N})$ where $B$ is the block size of the ORAM and $N$ is the number of blocks in the ORAM.

-Blass {\it et al.}~\cite{hive} designed a constant time write-only ORAM scheme assuming an $\order{logN}$ sized stash stored in memory (HIVE-ORAM).
-It maps data from a logical address space uniformly randomly to the physical blocks on the underlying device.
-The position map containing this mapping is then recursively stored in $\order{logN}$ smaller ORAMs, a standard technique introduced in \cite{Shi_obliviousram}.
-The recursive technique reduces the logical block access complexity for the position map by storing the position map blocks in logical blocks of {\em smaller} sizes.
-Under this assumption, HIVE-ORAM~\cite{hive} accesses a {\em constant} number of logical blocks at the cost of some overflow that is stored in the in-memory stash.
+\citet{hive} designed a constant time write-only ORAM scheme assuming an $\O(\log N)$ sized stash stored in memory (HIVE-ORAM).
+It maps data from a logical address space uniformly randomly to the physical blocks on the underlying device. \citet{datalair} improved upon the HIVE-ORAM construction by reducing the overall access complexity by a factor of $\O(\log N)$.
+The ORAM utilizes multiple oblivious data structures to optimize the expensive HIVE-ORAM free block finding process from \cite{hive}.